Futsal World Cup elite round guide

 Article body

-The FIFA Futsal World Cup elite round runs from 29 January to 5 February with the first four European teams to join finals hosts Lithuania to be decided.
+The FIFA Futsal World Cup elite round runs until Wednesday with the first four European teams to join finals hosts Lithuania to be decided.

 - Matches